As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Why Do Rocks Have Holes in Them

 Holes in rocks are a sign of the next stage of the rock cycle.
-Holes are a result of different natural processes like water erosion, wind erosion, waves and glaciers abrasion, fluctuation of temperature and humidity, living organisms’ activity, and so on.
+Holes are a result of different natural processes like water erosion, wind erosion, waves and glacier abrasion, fluctuation of temperature and humidity, living organisms’ activity, and so on.

 Holes in rocks are usually a sign of rock weaknesses.
 Softer minerals and rock strata can be destroyed much faster than the harder ones.
 In most cases, holes are the result of weathering and erosion.
 Such volcanic rocks like pumice and scoria receive their holes during the solidification of lava.